 with the following sequence:

 Concatenation would mean combining these files into a single one:

 While the amount of content transferred remains identical3, this is generally faster because there’s less networking overhead.
 (Obviously I’m simplifying a bit here.)

 Browsers these days support this with the simple addition of

 except this one doesn’t guarantee order of execution; see

-details).
-However, this doesn’t work for inline scripts (of which,
+details.4 However, these attributes don’t work for inline scripts (of which,

 unfortunately, there were a few in the project at hand), so those would likely